 - Partners in the Yorkshire & Humber Digital Health Design Challenge where healthcare challenges from three NHS Foundation Trusts – Barnsley, Doncaster & Bassetlaw and Sheffield – championed by staff and service users were explored with creative and digital agencies in a co-discovery and design process to generate new ideas for digital health solutions.
 The programme resulted in a number of product innovations currently under development by the partners involved.

-- Dates for your diaries – the next Digital Ecosystem meetings will be held on Tuesday 14th March.
-More information on this will be available January 2017.
+- Date for your diaries – the next Digital Ecosystem meetings will be held on Tuesday 11th July 2017 in Hull, details to be confirmed.

 The Yorkshire & Humber Digital Health & Wellbeing Ecosystem, is a member of the European Connected Health Alliance (ECHA), international Network of Permanent Ecosystems.
 Each Ecosystem has a virtual Community section, whereby members can connect, interact and access resources.
 To access the community you need to create a profile here.